Chapter 5

 As described in Chapter 4, CDR requires CO2 to be stored or used in an effectively permanent form.
 Deep and dedicated geologic storage and proper post-injection monitoring clearly achieves such permanence.
 The effective permanence of carbon utilization pathways is often less clear, but there are examples of effective permanent storage, such as utilization for manufacture of aggregates and concrete materials.

 In general, we can consider time relative to the moment a CO2 molecule is removed from the atmosphere, which we refer to as t = 0.
 For a technological system like DAC, t = 0 is the moment ambient CO2 reacts with the basic solvent or sorbent; for a biological system it might be photosynthetic uptake.
 In either case, at t = 0, the CO2 molecule is in a non-atmospheric subsystem.
-The purpose of geologic storage is to extend t into meaningful timescales, i.e., > 100 years, according to the IPCC (2014), and perhaps well beyond.
+The purpose of geologic storage is to extend t into meaningful timescales, i.e., t > 100 years, according to the IPCC (2014), and perhaps well beyond.

 What happens with carbon utilization pathways?
 If CO2 is used to make short-lived products like industrial chemicals and solvents, then CO2 is released upon degradation or decomposition.
 This may occur in a few weeks or even sooner, and t rarely lasts longer than a few years.
 For the case of urea described in Section 5.1, for example, the compound becomes hydrolyzed upon broadcast, releasing CO2 on the order of t = six months.